Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Conclusion

-As future work, we believe that a higher prediction accuracy could be achieved by forming a dataset that uses tweet information after a pre-dedicated duration so that interaction statistics regarding retweet count, favourite count and reply count for individual tweets can also be used as additions to \textit{\textbf{Tweet}} feature set.
-Incorporating a more complex embedding structure like BERT \cite{devlin2019bert} instead of VADER may also improve the precision of realized volatility forecasting.
+In the future, we believe that a higher prediction accuracy can be achieved by forming a dataset that additionally contains interaction statistics for individual tweets such as retweet count, favourite count and reply count.
+Incorporating a complex embedding structure like BERT \cite{devlin2019bert} instead of VADER, and making use of the network-based structure of Twitter via Graph Neural Networks may also improve the precision of realized volatility forecasting.

+\ifarxiv \fi \begin{acks} M.E.A., M.E. and K.K. thank Prof.\ Dr.\ Ce Zhang for their help during this research, Benjamin Suter for his help on the collected tweet dataset, and the the ETH Z\"urich DS3Lab for giving us access to their computer infrastructure.
+N.A.F. and V.V. are supported by the European Union - Horizon 2020 Program under the scheme ‘INFRAIA-01-2018-2019 - Integrating Activities for Advanced Communities’, Grant Agreement no. 871042, ‘SoBigData++: European Integrated Infrastructure for Social Mining and Big Data Analytics’ (http://www.sobigdata.eu). \end{acks}